ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 ## Power Games for High-performance Team Culture, Psychological Safety, and EI - Richard Kasperowski

 <span class="image left"><img class="p-image" alt="Richard Kasperowski" src="/img/craft-conf-2018/Richard-Kasperowski.jpeg"></span>
-[Richard Kasperowski](https://twitter.com/rkasper){:target="_blank"} is a speaker, trainer, coach, and author focused on high-performance teams.
+[Richard Kasperowski](https://twitter.com/rkasper){:target="_blank"} is a speaker, trainer, coach and author focused on high performance teams.
 Richard is the author of The Core Protocols: A Guide to Greatness.
 He leads clients in building great teams that get great results using the Core Protocols, Agile, and Open Space Technology.

 During this talk, Richard provides an overview of some of the conditions that need to be met for the team to become a high performance team.
 In order for this to happen, it's very important that companies realize that they need to focus on getting the right people together instead of focusing on achievements.